tom-2015/rpi-ws2812-server/README.md

 #Installation
 On the raspberry you open a terminal window and type following commands:
 * sudo apt-get update
-* sudo apt-get install gcc make git
+* sudo apt-get install gcc make git libjpeg-dev libpng-dev
 * git clone https://github.com/tom-2015/rpi-ws2812-server.git
 * cd rpi-ws2812-server
 * make
 * sudo chmod +x ws2812svr
+Newer versions require libjpeg-dev and libpng-dev for reading PNG and JPEG images.
+If you don't want to use JPEG or PNG you can disable this using:
+* make NO_JPEG=1 NO_PNG=1

 On newer Raspbian (Jessie) operating system the audio output is activated by default, you need to disable this:
 You can do this by blacklisting the sound module: